How Pablo Picasso Worked

 In the end, though, perhaps Picasso's most profound legacy is his fame.
 No other visual artist has been the cultural icon that was, and is, Picasso Ruiz Picasso.

-For more information on Picasso, art and related topics, look over the links below.
+For more information on Picasso, art and related topics, look over the links on the next page.

 Related HowStuffWorks Articles